Initial data for perturbed Kerr black holes on hyperboloidal slices: Geometric and physical properties

 \subsection{Mass and angular multipole moments}

-Having obtained the numerical solution, we perform a source multipolar decomposition of the apparent horizon ${\cal H}$ \footnote{From now on, we use ${\cal H}$ to designate the apparent horizon, which can either be the inner numerical boundary for sufficiently small perturbations or, otherwise, the outermost marginally outer trapped surface inside the numerical grid, as discussed in the previous section.}.
+Having obtained the numerical solution, we perform a source multipolar decomposition of the apparent horizon ${\cal H}$\footnote{As observed in the previous section, for small perturbation, the apparent horizon coincides with the numerical boundary ${\cal H}$, while strong perturbations lead to the formation of a new trapped surface ${\cal S}$.
+In this section, we restrict ourselves to the small perturbation regime where ${\cal H}$ still describes the apparent horizon.}.
 Introduced in~\cite{Ashtekar:2004gp}, the multipole moments of isolated horizons are an invariant measure on ${\cal H}$ that allows us to tell if the new initial data represent, indeed, a deformed black hole or if they are still associated with the (unperturbed) Kerr metric (with possibly new mass $M$ and specific angular momentum $j$) expressed in some different coordinates \cite{Vasset:2009pf}.
 In fact, as shown in~\cite{Ashtekar:2004gp}, the geometry of a given isolated horizon is completely characterized by multipole moments divided into two types: mass multipoles $M_n$ and angular multipoles $J_n$.
 In the case of dynamical horizons, they were first employed in~\cite{Schnetter-Krishnan-Beyer-2006} to verify that during the numerical evolution of a space-time, the black hole settles down to a Kerr solution.

 A gauge-independent definition of such multipoles relies on the existence of an axial symmetry $\Phi^i$ on ${\cal H}$, which here is given by the axial Killing vector $(\partial_\varphi)^i$.
 Another important issue for their construction is the introduction of a new coordinate system $\{\hat{\mu}, \hat{\varphi}\}$ on ${\cal H}$, in such a way that the Legendre polynomials $P_n(\hat{\mu})$ hold the correct orthonormality properties.
 As described in~\cite{Ashtekar:2004gp, Schnetter-Krishnan-Beyer-2006}, $\hat{\varphi} \in [0, 2\pi)$ is the affine-parameter along $\Phi^i$ which coincides, in our case, with the original coordinate $\varphi$.
 Apart from that, $\hat{\mu} = \cos{\hat{\theta}} \in [-1,1]$ is defined by \beq \partial_i \hat{\mu} = \frac{1}{R_{{\cal H}}^2}{}^{(2)}\epsilon_{ji}\Phi^j, \eeq with ${}^{(2)}\epsilon_{j i}$ being the area-element form on ${\cal H}$ and $R_{{\cal H}}$ the areal radius defined by the area of ${\cal H}$, i.e. The integration constant in (\ref{eq:newmu}) is determined by requiring that